hashicorp/terraform-provider-aws/website/docs/r/elb.html.markdown

 ## Import

-ELBs can be imported using the `name`, e.g.,
+Import ELBs using the `name`.
+For example:

 ```
 $ terraform import aws_elb.bar elb-production-12345